fitiavana07/.vim/README.md

 # vim07

 My Vim configuration.
 Aimed to be a fully featured IDE.
-With keybindings focused on preventing Emacs pinky.
+With keybindings focused on preventing pinky pain.

 ## How to a add a package